kooler/splinter/README.md

 You can also use prebuilt binaries in `firmware/`.

+#### ZMK

+ZMK Firmware available in this repo: https://github.com/kooler/splinter-zmk

 ### Case
+The simple case contains of two parts and uses m2 inserts and bolts for connection.

-Print the STL files in `stl/` with 0.2mm layer height and 40% infill recommended.
+Print the STL files in `stl/`.

 ## License